Wednesday, September 18, 2024

 But until ED updates higher ed revenue numbers, we won't know if we are seeing a statistical blip or something bigger and more long-term.
 These are numbers that some in the higher ed business may deny, hide, or rationalize for years to come.

 Did federal money received during the Covid crisis artificially lift revenues, leading to an eventual short-term correction, or is there something more to look at?
-That would be a simple answer that higher ed industry proponents could use on the front stage, whether or not it's completely true.
+Saying it's a short-term correction would be a simple answer that higher ed industry proponents could use on the front stage, whether or not it's completely true.
 But it may be too simple.

 If higher education revenues continue to decline, as they appear to be doing for 2024-2025, what will we see on the ground level?
 Will there be budget cuts and layoffs?
 The California State University System is already bracing for a $1 Billion shortfall, and they are not alone.

-What happens with higher education revenues as the enrollment cliff approaches?
+What happens with higher education revenues as the enrollment cliff approaches and states are considering higher education budget cuts?
 What happens to schools that rely mostly on tuition and fees with few other sources of revenues?
-And will institutions receive more funds in the next (inevitable) economic downturn?
+Should institutions expect to receive more federal funds again in the next (inevitable) economic downturn?

 Related link: